RWKV/RWKV-wiki/docs/basic/how-to-play.md

 - [RWKV-7 G1 Series Reasoning Models](https://huggingface.co/spaces/RWKV-Red-Team/RWKV-LatestSpace)

-In this demo, you can experience the fully trained RWKV-7 G1 0.1B/0.4B models and switch to other ongoing training G1 models, such as the G1 1.5B/2.9B models in training.
+You can experience the completed RWKV7-G1 series models in this Demo.

 ::: info
 This beautifully designed RWKV chat interface is open-sourced by RWKV community member [@Leon](https://leoncat.top/), with the repository available at: [web-rwkv-realweb](https://github.com/SolomonLeon/web-rwkv-realweb).